Pratik00528/E-commerce-Application/README.md

-# ZECIO - Your Ultimate Gadget Store
+# ZECIO - Your Ultimate Store

 ## Overview

-Welcome to ZECIO, your one-stop destination for the latest gadgets and tech accessories!
-Built with cutting-edge technologies and seamless user experience in mind, ZECIO offers a wide range of products to fulfill your tech needs.
+Welcome to ZECIO, your ultimate destination for all your online shopping needs!
+ZECIO is a feature-rich e-commerce platform built with cutting-edge technologies to provide you with a seamless and secure shopping experience.

-## Experience the Weather App live!
+## Experience the Zecio App live!
 Visit the application at:

 [Live Zecio App](https://zecio.cyclic.app/)